proteus-finance/token/README.md

 ## Protesus TokenNomics

 - Selected VCs and value-added investors.
-Linear monthly vesting for 18 months .
-Price: $0.03 per token. the percentage of seed is 8 percent
+Linear monthly vesting for 18 months .the percentage of seed is 9 percent

 - IDOs for Terra communities and Vesting terms will vary – 6 – 8 months or Price: $0.06 per token.
 And percentage of Ido 4 percent.